Next Steps Spring

 Senior-Year and Final-Term Grades

 Your admission to USC is conditional on your continued achievement at the same level of academic performance.
+In some cases, you may have specific conditions of admission.
 The Office of Admission carefully reviews all final transcripts.
-If your senior-year or final-term grades decline, we will contact you.
+If your senior-year or final-term grades decline or you have not met your specific conditions of admission, we will contact you.
 In the most serious cases, offers of admission will be rescinded.
-If you have questions or concerns you wish to bring to our attention, please contact the Office of Admission.
-Some students may have additional, specific conditions of admission.
+If you have questions or concerns you wish to bring to our attention, please contact your USC admission counselor.

 International Coursework

-First-year students: First-year students must provide one official copy of all records, in their native language, of academic coursework.
+First-year students: First-year students must provide one official copy of all records of academic coursework, in their native language.
 Records must be sent directly from the school and be accompanied by a certified English translation.

 Transfer students: Transfer students who have completed coursework at institutions outside the U.S. should contact the International Education Research Foundation for a “Detail Report with Course Level Identification.”
 IERF will evaluate your documents and transmit a report directly to USC.
 USC will then complete a transfer credit evaluation.